1) Who We Are

 - Legal — where necessary to comply with law, enforce our terms, investigate suspected fraud, abuse, or security incidents, or protect our rights, users, or the public.

-- Business transfers — in connection with a merger, acquisition, or sale of assets, in which case data may be transferred under appropriate safeguards.
+- Business Transfers — in connection with a merger, acquisition, or sale of assets, in which case data may be transferred under appropriate safeguards.

 9) Data Retention

-- Contract data and signed PDFs — retained for the duration of your subscription/relationship and for mandatory legal/accounting periods and defense of legal claims.
+- Contract Data and Signed PDFs — retained for the duration of your subscription/relationship and for mandatory legal/accounting periods and defense of legal claims.

-- Usage and security logs — retained for operational and security purposes, typically for limited periods, unless longer retention is required for incident investigation, legal purposes, or statutory obligations.
+- Usage and Security Logs — retained for operational and security purposes, typically for limited periods, unless longer retention is required for incident investigation, legal purposes, or statutory obligations.

 When data is no longer required, we take steps to securely delete or irreversibly anonymize it.